Micro-Biology/Basic_BASH-_for_Q2/README.md

 There are other CLI based trash applications such as trash-restore ect, but for now just restore the files using the GUI.

-Right now lets navigate back to our folder:
+Right now you've restored the folder lets navigate back to our folder:

     cd ~/QiimeScripts